Billy Jack Goes to Washington: Production

 As with the two previous films in the series, Laughlin's wife Delores Taylor and daughter Teresa Laughlin reprise their roles.
 Julie Webb and several other supporting actors from Billy Jack and The Trial of Billy Jack return as well.
 Author and political journalist Joe Klein appears briefly as a reporter in the opening scene.
 (Klein became friends with Laughlin after interviewing him for Rolling Stone in 1975.)

 A new version of the song "One Tin Soldier" (the original theme for Billy Jack) sung by Teresa Laughlin is played over the closing credits.

 Release

 Billy Jack Goes to Washington was a failure, partly due to distribution problems, and it proved to be Laughlin's last film as a director.
+Despite being made in 1976, the film never made it into theaters which Laughlin attributed to the film being blackballed under pressure from politicians involved with nuclear power.

 Scenes featuring Suzanne Somers and William Wellman Jr. were cut from the DVD release, which is missing 40 minutes.
 Wellman's cut scenes had him reprising the national guardsman he played in The Trial of Billy Jack, who was now on the board of the Freedom School's directors.